angelali1479/incarceration-rate-dependence-on-income-and-percent-nonwhite/README.md

 ![alt text](https://github.com/angelali1479/incarceration-rate-dependence-on-income-and-percent-nonwhite/blob/main/inc%20rate%20inc%20-%20cup.png)

 I used a scatterplot to visualize the way income predicts incarceration rate in Baltimore.
-As we can see in the graph here,
+As we can see in the graph here, there are fewer datapoints compared to the Baltimore dataset so range of the income is much smaller.
+There is also more variance in the data and quite a few outliers so the trendline is not as in line with the shape of the data points.